ahmedtarek536/Vampire-Survivor/README.md

-Here’s a description for your 2D shooting game:

----

 # 2D Shooting Game

 This project is a classic 2D shooting game where players fight off waves of enemies.
 It features responsive controls, dynamic shooting mechanics, and a variety of enemies with unique behaviors.
 The goal is to survive as long as possible while defeating enemies and avoiding being defeated.